JaneliaSciComp/jacs-cm/docs/FullDeployment.md

 4. Generate 32-byte secret keys for JWT_SECRET_KEY and MONGODB_SECRET_KEY.

+## Databases

+Currently, Janelia runs MongoDB and MySQL outside of the Swarm, so they are commented out in the deployment.
+If you'd like to run the databases as part of the swarm, edit the yaml files under ./deployments/jacs/ and uncomment the databases.

 ## Deploy Services

 Now you can follow the [Swarm Deployment instructions](SwarmDeployment.md) to actually deploy the software.